krstffr/matryoshka/README.md

 ### The output of all this

 You'll have to create a app/whatever which then uses the data you create and store.
 That's up to you.
 In the future I might add an example as to how you might accomplish this.
+Cause with this package you only create and admin data, most of the time you'll probably want to actually output this data somewhere.